-Bailee actually is a model for real and she’s also a foodie for real.
-Being a model means she’s mega busy, and she uses her blog to show us how she’s managing to balance her busy day at the office with her passion for eating.
+Anneliese actually is a model for real and she’s also a foodie for real.
+Being a model means she’s mega busy, and she uses her blog to show us how she’s managing to balance her busy day at work with her passion for eating.

 She eats clean and her meals are low in gluten, low in carbs and high in protein and green vegetables.

 But don’t worry – there’s nothing boring about her blog.
 Her posts are witty, fun and she emits a very friendly personality.